willwhitney/willwhitney.github.io/index.md

 ![me in lab](assets/img/in_lab.jpg)

-I'm Will Whitney, a PhD student working with Rob Fergus at NYU.
+I'm Will Whitney, a PhD student working with Kyunghyun Cho at NYU.
 Before this I worked with Josh Tenenbaum and Tejas Kulkarni at MIT for my Master's.
 In a past life I started a company and went through Y Combinator.

 ## Research interests
-Currently I'm working on learned models for continuous (robotic) control.
+Currently I'm working on continuous (robotic) control.
 Previously I worked on generative models with interpretable latent spaces.

 My interests include hierarchical reinforcement learning, structured latent spaces, and robotics.
 I am particularly interested in building agents that understand the world around them, including such concepts as object permanence, locality, and causation.

 ## Publications

+William F. Whitney, Rajat Agarwal, Kyunghyun Cho, and Abhinav Gupta.
+[Dynamics-aware Embeddings](assets/papers/Dynamics.aware.Embeddings.pdf).
+In review.
+2019.

 William F. Whitney and Rob Fergus.
 [Understanding the Asymptotic Performance of Model-Based RL Methods](assets/papers/Understanding.the.Asymptotic.Performance.of.MBRL.pdf).
-In review.
 2018.

 William F. Whitney and Rob Fergus.
 [Disentangling video with independent prediction](assets/papers/Disentangling.video.with.independent.prediction.pdf).
 In _Learning Disentangled Representations: from Perception to Control_ at NIPS'17.
 2017.